cfhenneberg/cfhenneberg.github.io/_pages/about-page.md

 layout: about
 ---

-I am a third year PhD student in Economics at the University of Copenhagen, enrolled in the 3+5 program.
-My research focuses on the study of public policies and regulation in education markets, with a particular emphasis on school choice, field experiments, and information barriers.
+I am a PhD student in Economics at the University of Copenhagen, enrolled in the department's 3+5 PhD program, with an expected completion in 2028.
+My research lies at the intersection of market design, public economics, and the economics of education.
+I study how families interact with complex allocation mechanisms and how institutional design and information environments shape access to public services and long-run opportunities.

-I work closely with collaborators and policy makers to design, evaluate, and implement education policies that aim to expand equitable opportunities for human capital accumulation.
+One line of work examines school choice and the centralized assignment to upper-secondary education in Denmark.
+Together with collaborators and policy partners, I study how families navigate the hybrid Boston/DA admission mechanism, how misperceptions about admission chances and school quality arise, and how digital decision-support tools can lower information barriers.
+This work combines administrative data, survey evidence, and a large-scale field experiment that provides personalized guidance to families during the high-stakes school application process.

+A second, solo-authored project develops a market-design framework for the provision and siting of public amenities.
+Using detailed usage data from Copenhagen's public library network, I estimate heterogeneous demand for different types of amenities and quantify how alternative network configurations—such as relocating, expanding, or redesigning branches—affect welfare and distributional outcomes across neighborhoods.

+Across these projects, I collaborate with researchers and public-sector partners to evaluate and design policies that promote equitable access to education and local public services.
+My work combines structural modeling, administrative data, and field experiments to generate evidence that can inform policy implementation at scale.

 [Download CV](/files/cv.pdf){: .btn-about-cv }